Logic Colloquium 2024

 • Zhaohui Luo, Royal Holloway, University of London: Common nouns as types: Higher inductive types in type-theoretical semantics

-• Peter Sutton, Universitat Pompeu Fabra, Barcelona
+• Peter Sutton, Universitat Pompeu Fabra, Barcelona: The challenge of polysemy for natural language semantics

 Logic in Philosophy, chairs: Volker Halbach and Heinrich Wansing